QUICK ANSWER

 Due to its peculiar topography, the site is only suitable for experienced snorkelers, since the channel connecting the reef to the open ocean can create hazardous situations with strong winds or currents.

 For calmer conditions, the inner and shallower side of the reef features a beautiful hard coral garden with enormous elkhorn corals, which are the main attractions of the site.
-If conditions are very good, advanced snorkelers may want to explore the outer side of the reef, a wall with a beautiful seabed that boasts colorful schools of tangs, fusiliers, and probably the best place to spot sharks in Aruba.
+If conditions are very good, advanced snorkelers may want to explore the outer side of the reef, a wall with a beautiful seabed that boasts colorful schools of tangs, fusiliers, and probably the best place to spot sharks for snorkeling in Aruba.

 At this specific site, it’s important to note conditions before venturing in and to never snorkel alone, since swimming, sometimes a little strenuous, may be required to get back to the beach and there is some boat traffic on one side of the channel.